-- A. Real Assets Investment Policies - 1.
-Scope
+A. Real Assets Investment Policies

+1. Scope

 This policy applies to the Real Asset category ("Real Assets") of the Arkansas Teacher Retirement System's ("ATRS") investment portfolio.
-This policy governs the private market investments and not the public real asset securities exposure within the Total Equity asset class.
+This policy governs the private market investments and not the public real asset securities exposure within the Domestic Equity or Global Equity asset classes.